mit-rss/wall_follower_tesse/README.md

 You will also need to download the TESSE executable for this lab [here](https://drive.google.com/drive/folders/1wrwHy6pXzNmuwC8j3FCzVFqShZzP0Tfg?usp=sharing) - go to the folder corresponding to your host OS and download the latest executable (highest version number).

-Fork this starter repository into your team github.mit.edu organization (rss2021-[TEAM_NUMBER]), and then clone your team's repository into your catkin workspace at `~/racecar_ws/src`.
+Next, you'll need to make a copy of this starter repository (`wall_follower_tesse`) in your team github.mit.edu organization (rss2021-[TEAM_NUMBER]).
+One way to do this is to download this staff repository as a zip (click the green Code dropdown, then select "Download ZIP"), make an empty private repository with a blank README in your organization (also name it `wall_follower_tesse`), and then push everything contained in the zip file to your team repo so that it matches this staff one.
+You will want to clone your team's repository into your catkin workspace at `~/racecar_ws/src`.

 Then rebuild your workspace with `catkin_make`: